Being an Uncle to Church Children

 I still feel my lack of family acutely, but I have lived nearly 70 years of a rich and fulfilled life.
 Beyond everything, I have known the unfailing care of Jesus and the privilege of sharing in His sufferings, just as He said we must.

-This article was originally published in the Winter 2020 edition of the TFT magazine, Ascend.
+This article was originally published in the Winter 2020 edition of the TFT magazine, Ascend, under the title "The Eternal Uncle".
 Click the button below to download your copy.

 Download the Winter 2020 edition of Ascend